MNS4A Workshop Logo

 Modeling of Atmosphere and Ionosphere Variabilities

-This session welcomes contributions focused on modeling approaches for forecasting applications, hazard characterization, emerging techniques such as machine learning and data-driven methods, data assimilation, and data–model integration, as well as strategies to reduce observational gaps through optimized instrument deployment and expanded monitoring networks.
+This session welcomes contributions on modeling approaches for forecasting and hazard characterization, including emerging techniques such as machine learning and data-driven methods, data assimilation, and data–model integration.
+Topics also include strategies to reduce observational gaps through optimized instrument deployment and expanded monitoring networks, as well as multidisciplinary integration of atmospheric, ionospheric, seismic, and geodetic observations.
+Recent developments in distributed sensing technologies, GNSS monitoring, and multi-sensor approaches have opened new opportunities for understanding the impacts of natural hazards across different geophysical domains.
 Modeling plays a central role in aeronomy because it enables the quantitative investigation of physical mechanisms that cannot be isolated from observations alone, linking lithospheric and meteorological conditions, neutral dynamics, ionospheric electrodynamics, plasma transport, composition, and conductivity across the thermosphere–ionosphere system.
 Recent advances have improved the representation of key aeronomic phenomena such as Traveling Ionospheric Disturbances, Sq current systems, the equatorial electrojet, vertical E × B drifts, plasma density structures, sporadic E layers, and plasma irregularities, leading to a better understanding of their variability with local time, season, solar flux, geomagnetic activity, and longitude, as well as space weather impacts on technological systems.
 Continued progress, however, depends on stronger observational constraints and further development of physics-based, empirical, machine learning, and data-driven models, particularly through studies integrating ground-based and satellite observations, evaluating model performance, improving forecast capabilities, and investigating sensitivities to winds, electric fields, conductivities, lower atmospheric forcing, and geomagnetic disturbances

 ChairDr.
 Jonas Rodrigues Souza — INPE